-- 2. Select one of the following options: - With [Off], the device is set to standby operating mode after a power failure and when the power supply is restored. - With [On], the device is set automatically continue after a power failure and when the power supply is restored. - Automatic running of the device may result in unattended operation. - 3.
-Press the Enter key to confirm your selection. - The new setting is active.
+- 2. Select one of the following options: - With [Off], the device is set to standby operating mode after a power failure and when the power supply is restored. - With [On], the device is set automatically continue after a power failure and when the power supply is restored.

+- 3. Press the Enter key to confirm your selection. - ▶ The new setting is active.